 21 Feb Pitching Your Startup to Investors – Simple Hacks You Should Know

-Pitching is one of the things that many (first time) founders dread – but unfortunately cannot avoid.
+Pitching is one thing that many (first time) founders dread – but cannot avoid.
 You pitch your business every day and to everyone: investors, customers, collaborators, potential employees, and other prospects.
-As a matter of fact, your success or failure as a startup founder, in most instances, is underscored by this singular act: pitching.
+Your success or failure as a startup founder, in most instances, depends on this singular act: pitching.

-From experience of helping many entrepreneurs prepare their pitches – as well as reviewing/judging hundreds of pitches through my work with organizations like Seedstars World, Adansonia, Impact Hub Accra, etc here are simple hacks for pitching your startup to investors.
+From the experience of helping many entrepreneurs prepare their pitches – and reviewing/judging hundreds of pitches through my work with organizations such as Seedstars World, Adansonia, Impact Hub, among others – below are hacks for pitching your startup to investors.

 Know who you’re pitching to

-It goes without saying, there are different kinds of pitches for different kinds of people.
-The way you pitch to an impact investor will definitely differ from the way you pitch to an angel investor.
-That will equally differ from the way you pitch to a customer or prospective employee.
-Know your audience and prepare your pitch to highlight the metrics they’re looking for.
+There are different pitches for distinct kinds of people.
+The way you pitch to an impact investor will differ from how you pitch to an angel investor.
+That will vary from the way you pitch to a customer or prospective employee.
+Know your audience and prepare your pitch to highlight relevant metrics.

-Again, from my personal experience, judging pitches can be a lot of work sometimes.
-If your pitch is another boring, rehashed rhetoric, it can be difficult to gain the attention of your audience.
-So, put the effort to understand what the investor is looking for and see if your business actually meets those criteria.
-If you just need someone to hear you out, that’s different.
-But if you need them to take some form of investment decisions, you must put yourself in their shoes.
-No matter how much someone wishes for you to succeed – as most pitch judges often do – if you don’t connect with him/her, you’ll lose the attention.
+Know what the investor is looking for and see if your business meets those criteria.
+If you need someone to hear you out, that’s different.
+But if you need them to make an investment decision, you must put yourself in their shoes.
+No matter how much someone wishes you to succeed – as most pitch judges often do – if you don’t connect with him/her, you’ll lose the attention.

-Starting your pitch with your why helps you highlight the purpose, cause or belief that drives your business.
-This is an easy way to connect with your audience – instead of the conventional approach of hoping your product description will pique their interest.
+Starting your pitch with your why helps you highlight the purpose, cause, or belief that drives your business.
+That is a simple way to connect with your audience – instead of the conventional approach of hoping your product description will pique their interest.

 People want to be a part of something big.
-Your “why” is how to demonstrate your passion for the problem you’re solving.
-Think about Nike’s vision of everyday greatness.
+Your “why” is how to show your passion for the problem you’re solving.
+Consider Nike’s vision of everyday greatness.
 That vision has gone viral because it encompasses everyone.
-People who, ordinarily, would have felt left behind can now connect with the feeling of greatness by simply putting on a pair of sneakers.
+People who hitherto felt left behind can now connect with significance by putting on a pair of sneakers.